Bilingual Education

 Application Requirements

-- Apply to credential/M.A. program: online application (or, if already credentialed as teacher in California, apply to Bilingual Authorization only online application)
+- Apply to multiple or single subject credential/M.A. program: online application (or, if already credentialed as teacher in California, apply to Bilingual Authorization only online application)

 - Personal statement of intent